MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Copy-MgBetaSiteOnenotePageToSection.md

 Copy a page to a specific section.
 For copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgSiteOnenotePageToSection](/powershell/module/Microsoft.Graph.Sites/Copy-MgSiteOnenotePageToSection?view=graph-powershell-1.0)

 ## SYNTAX

 ### CopyExpanded (Default)